Factbox: The Brexit compromise that helped send PM May back to Brussels

 If negotiations with Brussels fail, the government should seek a basic transition agreement involving an offer to keep paying into the EU and guaranteeing the rights of EU citizens living in Britain.

-In return, Britain wants to extend current trading terms beyond the end of the ‘implementation’ period - utilizing a clause in international trade law - if a permanent trade arrangement has not been agreed by then.
-May’s rejected divorce deal envisages a transition, or implementation, period till the end of 2020 during which trade would continue on current terms.
+In return, Britain would extend current trading terms beyond the end of the implementation period - utilizing a clause in international trade law - if a permanent trade arrangement has not been agreed by then.

+“Essentially we would be using money to buy a period of time that preserves optionality for both sides, the UK and the EU, and provides a safety position that both can go into while we continue talks,” a lawmaker involved in the plan told reporters.

-May has not fully endorsed the plan, but it is one of three options she is considering as she prepares to return to Brussels.
+May has not fully endorsed the plan, but it is one of three options she is considering as she prepares to return to Brussels on Thursday.
 They are:

 1. A right for Britain to unilaterally decide it will leave the backstop.